Essential Guide

 Why It's Costly:

 An excess you can't afford defeats the purpose of insurance.
-If you've chosen a $2,500 excess to save $400/year on premiums but don't have $2,500 in savings, you can't make a claim when you need to.
-Conversely, a $0 excess might cost $600/year more than a $1,000 excess—it would take 10+ years of claims to justify the extra cost.
+If you set a very high excess to chase a premium saving but don't keep that amount in savings, you can't actually claim when you need to.
+Conversely, a very low excess can cost meaningfully more in premium every year — it can take many claim-free years to justify the extra cost.

 How to Avoid It:

-• Set your excess at an amount you can comfortably pay from savings without financial stress—this is typically $500-$1,500 for most NZ households.
+• Set your excess at an amount you can comfortably pay from savings without financial stress.

-• Consider different excesses for different policies—higher excess for car insurance (you can defer repairs) but lower for home (repairs can't wait).
+• Consider different excesses for different policies — a higher excess on car insurance (where you can defer repairs) may suit, while a lower excess on home insurance can be safer because some repairs can't wait.

 8